 Students that have their bus riding privileges suspended must attend the class generally during the month student is suspended.
-Classes are only once a month.
-Failure to attend means student's bus riding privileges may be suspended until a class is met.
+Classes are only held once a month.
+Failure to attend means students riding privileges may be suspended until a class is met.